Gunung Lang Recreational Park, Ipoh - travelswithsun

 A Caged Raccoon At Gunung Lang - Photo by Travelswithsun

-3. Gunung Lang Climbing Park
+3. Gunung Lang Community Park

-Further off to the left side of the jetty at Gunung Lang, the Gunung Lang Climbing Park is free for the public to access.
+Further off to the left side of the jetty at Gunung Lang, the Gunung Lang Community Park is free for the public to access.
 Park at the side of the road (the entrance is on the right side of the park).

 Gunung Lang Climbing Park – Photo by Travelswithsun